harrymac1972/svg_logo_maker/README.md

 - [Questions](#questions)

 ## Installation
-1. "Node.js" must be installed on local machine.
+1. "**Node.js**" must be installed on local machine.
-2. Once in your project folder please type "npm i -y" for all dependencies.
+2. Once in your project folder please type "**npm i -y**" for all dependencies.

 ## Usage
-To use the application, enter "node index.js" in a CLI of your choosing.
+To use the application, enter "**node index.js**" in a CLI of your choosing.
 Note: Common colours are included but must be spelled correctly.
 After all questions are answered see the generated file "logo.svg" in root folder.